Adrian Tombu - Freelance Tech Lead (Node.js, Typescript) - Remote only - 4 days week

 Here you won't find any Google Fonts or jQuery.
 Even less of Node.js, PHP or Jekyll.
 This page is the quintessence of the Internet: an HTML page as we like.

-And yes, that website is a troll to all of the templates I have used in my life
+And yes, that website is a troll to all of the templates and CMS I have used in my life

 My name is Adrian Tombu, French-Belgian of profession (with a strong penchant for Abbey brown beer), born developer during the unforgettable year of 1986: Tchernobyl catastrophe, explosion of the Challenger shuttle live in front of millions of viewers, or the passage of the magnificent Halley's Comet (one revolution every 76 years, it's celebration time!).
 And if you're into great wine, you should know that the 1986 vintage was absolutely exceptionnal.

 Born in Belgium, I moved several times when I finished high school (everything is on my LinkedIn profile which I use as a centralised CV), before settling up in...
 Puygaillard-de-Quercy, in the lost countryside of Occitania, France.
 This is a small village of 387 living (sort of) people, located about 1h hour from the historic capital of Languedoc: Toulouse!

 In my life of freelance tech lead in Toulouse, I mostly work with stuff related to the Back End: